Jobeyobey/the-boardgame-companion/README.md

     - Playlog overlay
     - Other styles
     - Search when no results (boardgames and users)
-    - Username is case-sensitive
     - Playlog should have most recent game at top
     - Search needs to have multiple pages when too many results
     - 'Loading...' when searching, to prevent user refreshing
-    - User is never auto-logged-out
+    - User is currently never auto-logged-out

 ## Bibliography